SwissTPH/openfn-openhim-mediator/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.3 - The certificates will now have to be copied to the containers as well, which is done in the docker-compose file.
 Make sure to alter the YOUR-HOST part in the docker-compose to fit your certificate path and in the default.conf file.

-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.4 - The configuration inside the container has also to be altered, so that it takes the certificates, this is also done in the docker-compose by pushing the configuration files inside openhim-core-conf folder.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.4 - The configuration inside the container has also to be altered, so that it takes the certificates, this is also done in the docker-compose by pushing the configuration files inside openhim-core-conf folder, if you use NODE_ENV=development you will need to alter the file openhim-core-conf/development.json, else if you choose to delete this NODE_ENV or set it to production, the file openhim-core-conf/default.json will be read.
   NOTE: if you only want to use it locally on your localhost, just use the docker-compose file provided by the openhim in the tutorial above.

 7- By clicking on the mediator tab, you will see all mediators registered in the platform.
 Here you should see the mediator created with step 3 and 4.
 By clicking in the settings icon, you will be able to configure your job.